Sonicdaheghod/DeepLearning_SonicCharacters/README.md

 ## Purpose of Program

 I created this program to practice creating a neural network and training it with imported photos from two categories: Sonic the Hedgehog and Tails the Fox.
+The goal of this was to create a program that can seperate the pictures into the two respective categories.

 A challenge I faced was that the terminal did not accept ".jfif" files.
 To fix this, I converted the files to ".jpeg".
 Another challenge I faced with my model was that it incorrectly identified three images.
 The original pictures were of Sonic the Hedgehog (blue character), but the model identified them as Tails the Fox (yellow character).
 To fix this, I would have to add more pictures of "Sonic the Hedgehog" in the training file for the model to train with to improve its accuracy in identifying pictures of Sonic the Hedgehog.